Harish-2502/CCC-Team-72/elastic/README.md

 kubectl port-forward service/elasticsearch-master -n elastic 9200:9200
 ```

-> Note: This command will start the port forwarding so please keep this terminal open and do not close it.
-> Note: The port forwarding can be stopped by pressing `Ctrl + C` and closing the terminal window.
-The port forwarding is only active when the terminal window is open.
-Once it is stopped, you need to re-run the command to start the port forwarding again.

 To access the Kibana user interface, one has to use the `port-forward` command of `kubectl` (another terminal window):

 ```shell
 kubectl port-forward service/kibana-kibana -n elastic 5601:5601
 ```

-> Note: This command will start the port forwarding so please keep this terminal open and do not close it.
+> Note: Thess commands will start the port forwarding so please keep the terminals open and do not close it.
 > Note: The port forwarding can be stopped by pressing `Ctrl + C` and closing the terminal window.
 The port forwarding is only active when the terminal window is open.
 Once it is stopped, you need to re-run the command to start the port forwarding again.

 Test the ElasticSearch API: